 Sharing power with Jiang in the collective leadership were members of the Politburo Standing Committee.
-On the political side, the most powerful figure was Li Peng, who remained Premier.
-Li shared Deng's conservative instincts.
-With Li in charge of the State Council, Deng was sure there would be no reversal of verdict on the June Fourth Incident.
-In the economic sphere, by contrast, Zhu Rongji, who had been brought by Deng to Beijing in 1991 to manage economic reform, emerged as the most powerful figure in economic policy-making, after he became the head of the newly established Economic and Trade Office in 1992, and First Vice-Premier in 1993.
-Zhu, who was appointed Premier in 1997, presided over the second period of economic reform during the 1990s, and until he stepped down in 2003.
-He may rightly be considered the successor to Zhao Ziyang, who was in charge of the first period of economic reform during the 1980s.
-It may be noted that Zhao had, at the very least, to consider the ideas of powerful conservative elders and colleagues, and fend off their interference, when he was responsible for implementing the economic reforms.
+On the political side, the most powerful figure was Li Peng, who remained premier.
+Li shared Deng's conservative political instincts.
+With Li in charge of the state council, Deng was sure there would be no reversal of verdict on the June Fourth Incident.
+In the economic sphere, by contrast, Zhu Rongji, who had been brought by Deng to Beijing in 1991 to manage economic reform, emerged as the most powerful figure in economic policymaking, after he became the head of the newly established Economic and Trade Office in 1992, and First Vice-Premier in 1993.
+Zhu, who was appointed premier in 1997, presided over the second period of economic reform during the 1990s, and until he stepped down in 2003.
+He may rightly be considered the successor to Zhao Ziyang, who oversaw the first period of economic reform during the 1980s.
+It may be noted that Zhao had had to consider, at the very least, the ideas of powerful conservative elders and colleagues, and fend off their interference, when he was responsible for implementing the economic reforms.
 In contrast, Zhu had much more of a free hand.
 Having a strong and decisive personality, Zhu frequently made quick and personal decisions on the economy.